My Blog List

 “Don’t be so negative,” she berates me.
 “Appreciate it for what it is.
 It’s beautiful.”

 Not to me.
-In my opinion this is chauvinist art.
+In my opinion, this is chauvinist art.
 It was erected in 1960, when Portugal was suffocating under Salazar, who, like every good dictator, had to aggrandize himself with ridiculously grandiose architectural projects.
 This stuff I know even without preparing myself to be a tourist in Lisbon because of my Portuguese friend whose parents escaped to France from Portugal during the dictatorship and had to clean people’s apartments and chauffeur them around to support themselves.
 The entire monument reeks of fascism to me, but I am not sure that our self-designated tour guide understands what fascist art means.
-All I can see is a monument that celebrates invasions, plundering of foreign lands, destruction of cultures, slavery, and greed.
+All I can see is a monument that celebrates invasions, the plundering of foreign lands, the destruction of cultures, slavery, and greed.
 I simply can’t see the beauty in it, and its grandeur does not impress me.
-There is nothing uplifting in that enormous wall.
+Nothing is uplifting in that enormous wall.
 I wish the people of Lisbon take it down and build something a little humbler to commemorate their brave explorers, who deserve some credit for proving that the earth is not flat.

 Vera is dedicated to walking and seeing everything there is to see like a good tourist so she is not deterred by a long walk.
 The boardwalk by the river ends abruptly at one point, and we have to circle the marina to reach the famous Tower of Belém.
 Of course, I don’t know it’s famous until I get there and see the tourist buses and cluster of souvenir shops.
 Most of the touristy things they are selling are new to me, but I am sure that I will see them along the way at other famous landmarks.
 After all, tourism is an important money maker for Portugal and useless souvenirs are part of the deal.

 The large plaza by the tower is teeming with women who sell the same necklaces I saw earlier.
 I find a low stone wall to sit on and start a conversation with one of the women who approaches me.
 I don’t ask to see the necklaces.
-Instead I ask her about her life.
-I want to know where she lives, what made her choose this ungrateful job, how she survives by selling something so inexpensive and having to compete with the other women.
+Instead, I ask her about her life.
+I want to know where she lives, what made her choose this ungrateful job, and how she survives by selling something so inexpensive and having to compete with the other women.

 The woman speaks Portuguese, but Portuguese is not her first language.
 She came to Portugal from Slovenia in search of a better life and selling stuff on the street was the best option.
 She takes the bus to Lisbon every day because she can’t afford to live in the city.
 But she is optimistic.
-She has picked up enough Portuguese to get by and she makes just enough to survive off the tourists.
+She has picked up enough Portuguese to get by and makes just enough to survive off the tourists.

 Our conversation comes to an abrupt end when Rita arrives.
-She went with Vera to buy water and a snack in one of the food carts, and now is ready for more action.
+She went with Vera to buy water and a snack in one of the food carts and now is ready for more action.
 She barges into my conversation with the Slovenian woman.
 The woman changes to English and forgets about me.
 She doesn’t know yet that Rita travels with me and that her chance of making a sale is moot.
 But she is on the clock and can’t waste too much time talking to me about life in Portugal.
 She shows Rita her necklaces.
 Rita does her usual performance; finding something to laugh about, admiring the necklaces, and making comments about this and that.
 She asks the woman how much she wants for the necklaces to see if she did OK near the monastery.
 The woman says 5 euros each.
 Rita is pleased.
 She made a good deal.
 She tells the woman that maybe she’ll return later to buy something because we have to go to see the tower up close.

 The tower is completely surrounded by water.

 The few tourists who arrived before us are posing for pictures, making me feel like I have to do it too, but I don’t.
-A young woman in a long shiny dress with low-cut back and high-heel silver sandals arrives at the scene with a photographer and two female friends or helpers—it is not clear to me what their role is.
+A young woman in a long shiny dress with a low-cut back and high-heel silver sandals arrives at the scene with a photographer and two female friends or helpers—it is not clear to me what their role is.
 The woman poses on the stairs that descend into the water, indifferent to the gawking tourists, one of which is shameless me.
 I am tempted to take a picture of her posing in front of the tower.
 I think it’s a lot more interesting than taking a selfie in front of an unknown tower in the background.
 But I decide against it.
 There is no need to take a picture of the tower or the model.
 It’s too tacky.
 Or maybe not.

-Unlike me, Rita loves taking selfies, especially since she started injecting her face with botox to smooth out those pesky signs of aging.
+Unlike me, Rita loves taking selfies, especially since she started injecting her face with Botox to smooth out those pesky signs of aging.
 She has a special smile and a special head tilt for her selfies.
 Her Facebook page is inundated with hundreds of selfies in front of places she visits and people she met on her travels.
 I never got into the selfie craze.
 Maybe I am too self-conscious, or maybe I just don’t love myself enough.

 We leave the plaza when Vera decides she has seen enough of the tower.
 It is time to go back to the hideous monument and collect Anna.
 But the souvenir shops are calling Rita.
 “Come to me, come to me,” they whisper to her in a special language I have zero fluency in.

 All the shops offer pretty much the same stuff.
 As far as the eye can see there are tchotchkes with imprints of azuleijos, which are the ceramic tiles that decorate the front of many apartment buildings in Lisbon.
 I think they are called azuleijos because azul means blue in Portuguese and many tiles are white and blue.
 But not all.
 They come in different colors and designs and they are absolutely gorgeous.
-I noticed Anna taking closeup photos of them on our way down the street from the apartment.
+I noticed Anna taking close-up photos of them on our way down the street from the apartment.
 As I said before, she is the artist among us.
 Apparently, these azuleijos are famous.
 When I still thought that I was going to Portugal by myself, I watched a YouTube video about them and the narrator said that people steal them from the walls of buildings and churches and sell them in flea markets to tourists.
 I know that I will not buy the real thing because most of the stuff in the souvenir shops is definitely made in China.
-There are towels, cups, cutting boards, bags and wallets, and even umbrellas with azuleijos designs.
+There are towels, cups, cutting boards, bags, wallets, and even umbrellas with azuleijos designs.

 They also sell the same idiotic-looking ceramic black rooster with a tall red crest and a variety of objects with that rooster attached to them, like wine openers and shot glasses.
 My Portuguese friend from back home gave me a refrigerator magnet with the rooster the last time she came back from Portugal, but she forgot to tell me it was the national symbol and that it came with a heartwarming story about a cooked rooster who came back to life to exonerate a petty thief who was sentenced to hang.
 Something like that.

 I read the story in a small pamphlet I find hanging next to a wall of charming handbags made of cork.
 It’s in Portuguese so I take the time to ensure that I understand all the intricacies of the legend.
 And then something strange happens.
 I decide to buy one of the handbags; an act that stands in total contradiction to who I am.
 A person who doesn’t buy stuff, especially when it is a touristy tchotchke in a shop full of other useless tchotchkes.
-But my little fabric handbag that holds my phone and wallet and a few other small necessities has become a bit of an embarrassment lately, and the thought that I desperately need to replace it suddenly manifests in my brain.
+But my little fabric handbag that holds my phone, wallet, and a few other small necessities has become a bit of an embarrassment lately, and the thought that I desperately need to replace it suddenly manifests in my brain.
 My old bag is red with white polka dots and looks more like something that a ten-year-old girl would carry than a woman of my age and stature.
 Plus, one or two girlfriends have already mentioned that I needed to get rid of it.
 It’s a bit stained, too, I think, although I’m reluctant to admit it.
 I look around and try to choose a bag I like.
 But how can one decide which bag to choose from among fifty bags that look almost exactly the same, with only the design and color of the azuleijo pattern being different?

 I try to engage Rita in the decision-making process but she is not interested.
 She only wants to see results, which means see me buying something.
 She knows that there will be little excitement in the exchange of money for a bag because the prices are attached to the merchandise.
 As she walks away from me, I try to make up my mind.
 I don’t like the bags with the word Portugal printed on them because I don’t believe in being a walking advertisement, not even for friendly countries.
 So after I eliminate the advertisements for Portugal, I am left with fewer options that translate into less of a headache.